The San Bernardino Community College District, home to Crafton Hills College and San

 “We’re making sure every dollar we spend supports both our students and our local

 economy,” said Dr. Nathan Gonzales, SBCCD Board Chair.
-“These projects create work
+“These projects create work for local businesses, prepare students for high-demand

-foundation for economic growth in the Inland Empire.”
+careers, and strengthen our foundation for economic growth in the Inland Empire.”

 These capital investments are funded by Measure CC, a bond measure approved by voters